-In terms of hazard mitigation at Piton de la Fournaise, our maps are intended to provide information of value in planning actions implemented by local authorities and in building resilience to future eruptions, with a focus on protection of public infrastructure.
+In terms of hazard mitigation at Piton de la Fournaise, our maps are intended to provide information of value in planning actions implemented by local authorities and in building resilience to future eruptions.
+In doing this, we place a focus on protection of public infrastructure.
 Figure 6 shows the locations of all roads and hiking trails that are the most likely to be covered by future lava flows, and the lengths of each that may need to be replaced.